joshuaray/go-proxy/README.md

 ## Headers
 * X-Token: AES-256 encoded value in base64 using scrypt derivation function
-* X-Url: Proxy URL, must be of a whitelisted domain
+* X-Url: Proxy URL (Domain may be whitelisted if configured)